LiuWoodsCode/starstorm/README.md

 # Run the launcher
 python3 TvLauncher_Linux.py

+#Alternatively you can just run the installer.sh and let it do everything for you
+#(creates a virtual environment,activates it,installs dependencies)
-#It's highly suggested once everything is installed to run the launcher with the given launcher.sh file
+#Once everything is installed simply run the launcher with the given launcher.sh file
-#since it will automatically activate the virtual environment and run the launcher with 1 click
+#it will automatically activate the virtual environment and run the launcher with 1 click

-#make it executable
+#sh files are already executable but if they are not just do
+chmod +x installer.sh
+./installer.sh

 chmod +x launcher.sh
 ./launcher.sh